Christian corporatism: Solidarism

 Peschs idea's were quite influential on Quadragesimo anno (1931), which was published on the fortieth anniversary of the publishing of Rerum novarum.
 Pesch's pupil, Oswald von Nell-Breuning, who was the principal drafter.
 Pope Pius XI in advocated Christian corporatism as an alternative to capitalist individualism and socialist totalitarianism whereby people would be organized into workers' guilds or vocational groups that would cooperate under the supervision of a neutral state.

 Protestant

 In response to the rise in popularity of Roman Catholic corporatism in the 1890s, Protestant corporatism arose, especially in Germany, the Netherlands, and Scandinavia.
-In the Netherlands, protestant corporatism can be found in the works of Abraham Kuyper, whose ideas partially inspired the polder model.
+In the Netherlands, Protestant corporatism can be found in the works of Abraham Kuyper, whose ideas partially inspired the polder model.

-However, corporatism in the Netherlands and Scandinavia was far less influential in the interwar period then that in Sothern, Central and eastern Europe.
+However, corporatism in the Netherlands and Scandinavia was far less influential in the interwar period then that in Southern, Central and eastern Europe.